-As eyewear should be used on a regular basis in certain workplaces, odds are eventually safety glasses or goggles will get cracked, scratched or broken.
+As eyewear should be used regularly in certain workplaces, odds are eventually safety glasses or goggles will get cracked, scratched, or broken.
 In such situations, protective eyewear may reduce visibility or not provide comprehensive protection.
-To keep your eyewear in good condition, clean your equipment regularly, hang it up after use and make sure not to leave eyewear in places where it can easily get broken.
+To keep your eyewear in good condition, clean your equipment regularly, hang it up after use, and make sure not to leave eyewear in places where it can easily get broken.

-Eye protection should not be taken lightly, especially when working environments pose risks to your employees occupational safety.
-MFASCO has a number of resources available to restock your eye protection supplies, and ensure that your safety glasses & face fields are properly maintained, functional, and sanitized.
+Eye protection should not be taken lightly, especially when working environments pose risks to your employee's occupational safety.
+MFASCO has a number of resources available to restock your eye protection supplies, and ensure that your safety glasses and face fields are properly maintained, functional, and sanitized.